codefreshdemo/example_nodejs_postgres/README.md

 Using this repository we'll help you get up to speed with basic functionality such as: *compiling*, *testing* and *building Docker images*.

-This project uses `Node Js` to build an application which will eventually become a distributable Docker image.
+This project uses `Node Js, Postgres` to build an application which will eventually become a distributable Docker image.

 ## Looking around